Quantum preconditioning method for finite difference discretizations of the Poisson equation via Schr\"odingerization: Schr odingerization for symmetrically preconditioned systems

-and $\varepsilon$ is the desired accuracy.
+where $\lambda_{\max}(H_1)$ denotes the largest absolute value among the eigenvalues of $H_1$ and $\varepsilon$ is the desired accuracy.
 Then the wave initially supported inside the domain remains so in the duration of computation, and we can use spectral methods to obtain a Hamiltonian system for quantum computing.

-We adopt the recovery strategy in \cite{JLM24SchrInhom} to restore the solution for the Schr\"odingerization. \begin{theorem} Let $A$ be a symmetric positive definite matrix.
-To control the overall accuracy within $\varepsilon$, the solution of \eqref{eq:ODE2} can be recovered by